-At this stage a wellbeing assessment will be completed.
-The Pupil Support Co-ordinator or named individual for that establishment will contact the appropriate multi-agency team, and work in partnership with parents and learners to discuss/identify what targeted supports are required to minimise the barriers to learning.
+At this stage a My Plan will be completed.
+The Pupil Support Co-ordinator or named individual for that establishment will contact the appropriate multiagency team, and work in partnership with parents and learners to discuss/identify what targeted supports are required to minimise the barriers to learning.

-A team around the child meeting (TAC) will be convened to determine how agencies can provide support.
+A team with the family meeting (TWF) will be convened to determine how agencies can provide support.

-All children at Stage 3 will benefit from at least one targeted support.
+All children at Stage 4 will benefit from at least one targeted support.
 Further universal supports may also be part of the support provided to children at this level.